cefriel/mapping-template/README.md

 If you would like to use the `mapping-template` for more advanced integration scenarios, check out the integration within the [Chimera](https://github.com/cefriel/chimera) framework.
 Chimera is implemented on top of Apache Camel and offers components to define schema and data transformation pipelines based on Semantic Web solutions.

-### References
+### Cite as

 If you use the `mapping-template` for publications, cite the following article:

-Scrocca, M., Carenini, A., Grassi, M., Comerio, M., & Celino, I. (2024). `Not Everybody Speaks RDF: Knowledge Conversion between Different Data Representations`.
+> Scrocca, M., Carenini, A., Grassi, M., Comerio, M., & Celino, I. (2024). `Not Everybody Speaks RDF: Knowledge Conversion between Different Data Representations`.
 In: Fifth International Workshop on Knowledge Graph Construction co-located with the ESWC2024.
 CEUR-WS. https://ceur-ws.org/Vol-3718/paper3.pdf

 Check the [Chimera](https://github.com/cefriel/chimera) repository for a list of projects using the `mapping-template`.